francesco-fiorini/hybrid-quantum-link-simulator/README.md

 ## Overview

-Quantum networks require efficient **photon transmission** over long distances and **transduction** between optical and microwave domains to interface with superconducting qubits.
+Future Quantum networks will require efficient **photon transmission** over long distances and **transduction** between optical and microwave domains to enable quantum processing operations.

 This simulator models a **hybrid chain** where:
 - An **imperfect source** generates entangled photon-qubit states with a tunable fidelity.